mbhall88/unimelb-reveal-template/README.md

 ### Logo

-All slides have a UoM logo in the top left corner.
+All slides have a UoM logo in the bottom left corner.
 If you want to add additional logos, an example can be found in `index.html` - in the commented logos section.
 You will see an `<img>` tag that has been commented out which provides a [Doherty Institute][doherty] logo.
 If you're at the Doherty Institute, then simply uncomment the line.
 If you want to add a logo for another entity/organisation, you can copy the same process as was used for the